isomerpages/mol-services/_packages/00-eligibility.md

 ---
 title: I want to buy a flat from HDB
 permalink: /buying-a-hdb/
-third_nav_title: Buying A HDB Flat
+third_nav_title: I want to buy a flat from HDB
 ---

 ### Find out what type of HDB flats you are eligible to buy